Molinaro to Redeploy Stadium Funding

 “Investment in water, sewer and broadband infrastructure is surprisingly low at $1.7 million, particularly compared to the stadium spending,” she said.

-While that remains unchanged, ARP spending on housing will grow from the $6 million that Lois said had already designated for homeless housing and case management, including the proposed construction of a new homeless shelter in City of Poughkeepsie.
+While that remains unchanged, ARP spending on housing will grow from the $6 million that had already been set aside for housing for the homeless and case management, including the proposed construction of a new emergency shelter in the City of Poughkeepsie.

 Molinaro told the Legislature on April 7 that his housing plan will be unveiled “in the coming weeks.”
 It will include, he said, “creating new housing opportunities, investing in rehabilitation … advancing projects through the environmental review processes of local municipalities.”